learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

   skip_before_action :authorized, only: %i[create]

   def profile
-    # logged_in and current_user are defined in application_controller
+    # authorized before_action in ApplicationController will return before we get to this method if the user is not authorized
-    if logged_in
+    def profile
       render json: { user: UserSerializer.new(current_user) }, status: :accepted
-    else
+    end
-      render json: { message: 'User not found' }, status: :not_found end end
+  end